All Collections

 To find your SSH details, you will need to navigate to the VPS dashboard, then choose the server to which you want to connect:

-There you will see all the details to connect to your account via SSH:
+On the Overview page, click on the VPS access tab to find the details to connect to your account via SSH:

 • If you forgot the SSH password, you can simply set a new one by clicking on the Change button